 Remember, disobedience in the new covenant is not “breaking the rules.”
 Disobedience means disbelief.
 It’s being unpersuaded about the goodness of God.
-So Paul is saying the same thing as before, in Ephesians 5:5-6.
+So Paul is saying the same thing here as in Ephesians 5:5-6.

 Are you getting this?
-The issue is not your sin.
-The issue is your faith.
+The issue is not your sin; the issue is your faith.
 It’s not what you are doing, it’s whether you are resting in Christ.
 Do you trust Jesus?
 Do you believe that his work is the cure for your sin?
 Do you believe God’s grace can turn a sinner into a saint?

 Sinning is the fruit that grows on a tree of unbelief and the axe is applied to the root not the fruit.
 No one is going to be condemned for their sin or Adam’s sin.
 But just as Adam suffered loss on account of his distrust, so may we.
 Trust in self leads to unhealthy and destructive living.